queyruto/peps_download/README.md

 # peps_download

-This is a fork of github projetct: https://github.com/olivierhagolle/peps_download The differences are the following:
+This is a fork of github project: https://github.com/olivierhagolle/peps_download.
+The differences are the following:
 - Supports python 3
 - New query parameter to select a specific tile
 - New query parameter to define a geometry in Well Known Text standard